TotallyNotChase/c-iterators/README.md

 # c-iterators
 A demonstration of implementing, and using, a "type safe", extensible, and lazy iterator interface in pure C99.
-The iterable is generic on the input side, but not output side - functions taking an `Iterable` don't need to know the concrete data structure backing up the `Iterable`, but the type of value the `Iterator` yields must be concrete and exact (no `void*`).
+The iterable is generic on the input side, but not output side - functions taking an `Iterable` don't need to know the concrete data structure backing up the `Iterable`, but the type of value the `Iterator` yields must be concrete and exact, no `void*`.
+(Well, you can still make it `void*` if you want - but I wouldn't suggest it.)

 The only files you need to implement the `Iterator` typeclass, for your own types, are- `typeclass.h`, `maybe.h`, and `iterator.h`.
 The usages of these files, as well as extra utilities operating on iterables are shown in `examples/`. `examples/iterutils` also demonstrates the implementation of `take` and `map` utilites.